 Home > Volunteer Projects > Environment & Agriculture > Organic Farm in the Coast

-About the institution
+About the Institution

 The farm has an important role in demonstrating alternatives like biogas, solar power, composting systems, worm culture, water recycling, reforestation, permaculture, organic farming techniques and environmental tourism.
 People at the farm consume mostly what they produce.
 Rio Muchacho organic farm is privately owned by an Ecuadorian/New Zealand couple who are strongly committed to environmental and community work in this area and the city of Bahia.

-Description of the work
+Description of the Work

-- 08:00 to 12:00 Everyone works in agriculture
+- 8:00 to 12:00 - Everyone works in an agricultural project.

-Keep in mind
+Keep in Mind